Nvidia sues Qualcomm, Samsung over graphics patents

 Such dual filings are typical of infringement lawsuits since the district courts can award financial damages and the Commission cannot.
 At the same time, the Commission can more easily ban infringing products from the U.S. market.

-Reporting by Edwin Chan and Diane Bartz; Additional reporting by Se Young Lee in SEOUL; Editing by David Gregorio, Dan Grebler and Edwina Gibbs
+Reporting by Edwin Chan and Diane Bartz; Editing by David Gregorio and Dan Grebler